wp-plugins/einnov8-wp-xml-rpc-notifier/README.txt

 == Description ==

- * A wordpress plugin to support integration with cxl1.net API for content submission
+ A wordpress plugin to support integration with the cxl1.net API for content submission, distribution, and playback
- * Manage email notifications when posts are received.
- * Short tags for custom form inclusion within posts

 == Supported Languages ==